KGharib/How-does-Social-Environmental-factors-affect-Life-Expectancy-in-Counties-in-the-USA/README.md

 ## Objectives
 * Analyze and perform EDA on the Dataset
 * Cleaning and removing of messy data
-* Mainly Focusing on Using Linear Regression and continually fine tune them
+* Mainly Focusing on Using Linear Regression and continually fine tuning the model in order to predict which factors affect life expectancy the most

 ### Final Project Summary
 the Robert Wood Johnson Foundation and the University of Wisconsin Population Health Institute have collected the Data and I am seeking to help them